Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/teradata-configs.md

               data_type: CHAR(1)
 ```

-## Fallback Schema
+### Fallback Schema
-dbt-teradata internally created temporary tables to fetch the metadata of views for manifest and catalog creation.
-In case if user does not have permission to create tables on the schema they are working on, they can define a fallback_schema(to which they have proper create/drop privileges) in dbt_project.yml as variable.
+The dbt-teradata adapter internally creates temporary tables to fetch the metadata of views for manifest and catalog creation.
+In cases you don't have permission to create tables on the schema you are working on, you can define a fallback_schema (to which you have the proper `create`/`drop` privileges) in the dbt_project.yml as a variable.

 ```yaml
 vars: